villagecomputing/superpipe/docs/using/pipelines.md

 # Pipelines
-Pipelines are the enginges that make Superpipe run.
+Pipelines are the engines that make Superpipe run.
 A pipeline is a series of steps chained together that acts on a dataframe.
 A pipeline takes an optional evaluation function that can run arbitrary Python code.
 Evaluation functions need to return booleans.

 ## Pipeline statistics
 A pipeline object has associated pipeline statistics.